smalvar/CollaborationCompetition-DeepReinforcementLearning/README.md

 1. Setup the python enviroment following next link: ![udacity/deep-reinforcement-learning](https://github.com/udacity/deep-reinforcement-learning#dependencies)

-2. Copy the content of the `p2_continuous-control/` folder from this repo to the `p2_continuous-control/` folder of the udacity/deep-reinforcement-learning repo and replaces or remove existing files.
+2. Copy the content of the `p3_collab-compet/` folder from this repo to the `p3_collab-compet/` folder of the udacity/deep-reinforcement-learning repo and replaces or remove existing files.

-3. Unzip the Reacher_Linux.zip file that is located under the `p2_continuous-control/` folder under the same directory.
+3. Unzip the Tennis.zip file that is located under the `p3_collab-compet/` folder under the same directory.
 If you are not using Linux, follow the instructions on the botton of this file.

 ### Instructions